Deucalion Docs

 Generate client-ready reports

-1. Open Reports for the site or inspection you need to publish.
+1. Open Exports for the all-sites, site, or completed-inspection scope you need to publish.

 2. Choose a specific site before using site-scoped actions such as review packs, site compliance reports, certificate bundles, or asset exports.